 As you could probably guess from the above definition, outstream ads are located outside of existing video content.
 Outstream ads will play between paragraphs of text on a blog or above or below an image.

 What is a SSP?

 SSP is a supply-side platform where web publishers and media owners can manage their advertising inventory, fill that inventory and generate income.

 A DSP is a demand-side platform in which advertisers manage ad exchanges and data exchange accounts.
 Sales and negotiations can be automated through a DSP.

 A data management platform helps both advertisers and publishers by storing data from the viewers of the ads.
 DMPs do not actually buy or sell ads, they just hold information.

-If some of these didn’t make sense, don’t worry.
+If some of these programmatic words didn’t make sense, don’t worry.
 Remember our team here at the Moneytizer is here to make it easy for you.
 Once you sign up, let us take care of the technical side, or feel free to ask us any questions you may still have.